The Lethal Trifecta

 - ✅ Can communicate externally

-Akinator is Archestra's dual LLM guardrail system that provides an independent security validation layer.
-A separate LLM reviews all tool invocations before execution, ensuring malicious prompts cannot bypass security policies.
+Archestra's dual LLM Agent provides an independent security validation layer.
+A separate LLM reviews all tool invocations without passing the untrusted data to the context, ensuring malicious prompts cannot bypass security policies.

 References